June 24, 2016

 Listen to the hoof -- observe -- if your bars are growing back on your horse's hooves in warp time then stop trying to take the bars away!
 The hoof NEEDS them for support.

-If you have questions about your horses' hooves you can always reach me by email. email@example.com I'd love to chat with you a bit.
+If you have questions about your horses' hooves you can always reach me by email: email@example.com

-Gwenyth Browning Jones Santagate is the best-selling author of 10 Secrets to Healthy Hooves as well as a noted author for various international equine publications includingThe Horses Hoof, Equine Wellness, Natural Horse Planet as well as a contributing author for the 2001 United States Federal Mounted Border Patrol Training Manual.
+Gwenyth Santagate is the author of "10 Secrets to Healthy Hooves" .
 For the last 37+ years, she has maintained healthy hooves with natural trimming on thousands of horses and specialized in pathological rehabilitation hoofcare for the last 18 years.
-She and her husband John keep a small herd of their own equine in SW Florida and continue to offer consults for horses in need.
-For further information please click here: www.thepenzancehorse.com/2012/RESUME.pdf
+She keeps a small herd of her own equine continues to offer consults for horses in need.